-The third phase slightly moved beyond the bread and butter, especially in the advanced world.
-Workers that hitherto worked without rest days began to have shortened work hours, paid leave, housing allowance, medical and insurance coverage, etc. Haven achieved this much; workers soon found out that a worker may have bread, butter, education, and enhanced wages but could go broke before the end of the month.
-This is because of policies that largely erode their earning power.
-Therefore, workers have begun to use collective bargaining tools and other union platforms to challenge policies, which would negatively impact their salaries and, by extension, their quality of life.
-Depending on values and ideologies, unions in the developed, developing, and underdeveloped countries have continued to use the collective bargaining platforms to cover more spectra of interests and needs as juxtaposed with their priorities.
+The third phase slightly moved beyond bread and butter, especially in the advanced world.
+Workers that had hitherto worked without rest days began to have shortened work hours, paid leave, a housing allowance, medical and insurance coverage, and so on.
+Having achieved this much, workers soon found out that a worker might have bread, butter, education, and enhanced wages but could go broke before the end of the month.
+This was because of policies that largely eroded their earning power.
+Therefore, workers began to use collective bargaining tools and other union platforms to challenge policies that would negatively affect their salaries and, by extension, their quality of life.
+Depending on values and ideologies, unions in developed, developing, and underdeveloped countries have continued to use the collective bargaining platforms to cover more spectra of interests and needs as juxtaposed with their priorities.

-Over the years, the Unions, on the one hand, have devised means of increasing the scope of collective bargaining to include various forms of bonuses.
-Some of the bonuses include bonuses on turnover, first oil discovery bonus, end of year bonus, productivity bonus, Christmas bonus, thirteenth month, etc. Also, there have been enhancements on pension, redundancy benefits, extended annual/sick/maternity/paternity leave days; homeownership schemes; education and furniture grants or allowances; enhanced housing allowances; health for self, spouse and children during service years and for self and spouse in retirement; safety and environment packages; recognition for union rights; appliances for work and home, and cost of living adjustment (COLA), which could help ease the consequences of a double-digit inflationary index.
+Over the years, unions have increased the scope of collective bargaining to include various bonuses: bonuses on turnover, first oil discovery bonus, end-of-year bonus, productivity bonus, Christmas bonus, 13th month bonus (annual wage supplement), and so on.
+There have also been pension enhancements; redundancy benefits; extended annual, sick, maternity, and paternity leave; homeownership schemes; education and furniture grants or allowances; enhanced housing allowances; healthcare for self, spouse, and children during service years and for self and spouse in retirement; safety and environment packages; recognition for union rights; appliances for work and home; and cost of living adjustment (COLA), which eases the consequences of a double-digit inflation index.

-From the management's perspective, the process involves ensuring that managing workplace relationships is entrenched and respected.
-The areas of management's rights have also grown in leaps and bounds.
-There are, for instance, the aspects that deal with the management of the enterprise, use of performance evaluation system for job motivation, training and sanctions; promotion of staff, pay raise, on and off cycles, work schedules, standards, and core values; right to hire and fire; the determination of the projections of management, which management cannot share with the workers.
-In ensuring that there is less disruption to production by union agitations, management ensures that the no-work-no-pay clause is inserted in any agreement signed with the unions.
-However, this is hardly implemented, as the unions see non-payment of salaries after any industrial action as victimization.
+From management’s perspective, the bargaining process ensures that the management of workplace relationships is entrenched and respected.
+The areas of management rights have also grown in leaps and bounds.
+There are, for instance, aspects that deal with management of the enterprise; the use of performance evaluation systems for job motivation, training, and sanctions; promotion of staff and pay raises; on and off cycles and work schedules; standards and core values; the right to hire and fire; and determination of the projections of management, which management cannot share with the workers.
+To decrease the likelihood of disruption to production by union agitations, management ensures that a no-work–no-pay clause is inserted in any agreement signed with the unions.
+However, this is rarely implemented, as the unions see nonpayment of salaries after any industrial action as victimization.